JordyMoos/JMTradingHouseSnapshot/README.md

 JMTradingHouseSnapshot.events.SCAN_STARTED
 ```

-Will be triggered when the scanner is starting to create a snapshot
+Will be triggered when the scanner is starting to create a snapshot.

 ```lua
 JMTradingHouseSnapshot.registerForEvent(JMTradingHouseSnapshot.events.SCAN_STARTED, function ()